 Because $\Gamma$ is a random matrix, it could sometimes have a high condition number, which could lead to significant error in the estimation of the discretized iPRC $\overline{Z}$ .
-However, we can reduce the chance of this error by making the number of spikes considered N sufficiently larger than the number of points on the estimated iPRC M. Figure 19 shows the decrease in the error of the estimation of the iPRC for the HH model neuron as the number of spikes is increased.
+However, we can reduce the chance of this error by making the number of spikes considered N sufficiently larger than the number of points on the estimated iPRC M. Figure 5.19 shows the decrease in the error of the estimation of the iPRC for the HH model neuron as the number of spikes is increased.
 Note the steep initial decrease in the error.
 In practice, we find that about twice as many spikes (phase shifts) as number of points on the estimated iPRC yields a relatively low error.
 Typically, 20 points provides a good representation of an iPRC for a spiking neuron.
-Therefore, if a neuron is firing at 10-20 Hz on average, and the phase shifts are measured over 40 spikes, it only takes 2-4 seconds to record the data needed to estimate the iPRC.